Regal-Internet-Brothers/resources/README.md

 Compatibility with the 'mojoemulator' module may be dropped at a later date.

-This module is not currently a part of the officially managed modules, [found here](https://github.com/Regal-Internet-Brothers/modules).
+This module is currently a part of the officially managed modules ([found here](https://github.com/Regal-Internet-Brothers/modules)) on a trial basis.
 None of those modules has the right to require this module yet.
 Experimental functionality that optionally uses this module may be provided by those modules, but not condoned.